Health Guidelines for School Attendance

 - Headache, body aches, earache

-- A minor sore throat is usually not a problem, but severe sore throat could be strep throat even if there is no fever.
-Other symptoms of strep throat are headache and stomach upset.
+- Severe sore throat.
 Contact your pediatrician as your child needs a special test to determine if it is strep throat.

-If you are unsure about whether to send your child to school, please contact the school health clinic staff with any questoins you may have.
+If you are unsure about whether to send your child to school, please contact the school health clinic staff with any questions you may have.